Mariusthvdb/custom-more-info/README.md

 #### > by_glob

-This parameter filters attributes from entities matching a glob pattern of their `entity_id`, it must contain an array of attributes' names.
+This parameter filters attributes from entities matching a glob pattern of their `entity_id`, it must contain an array of attributes names.
 This parameter can be overriden by any other parameter in `filter_attributes`:

 ```yaml
 custom_attributes: